jedi-academy/learn-4711/data/tutorials/ci-todo04.md

 This change will let us choose a different item view template if the current user is allowed to make changes.

+Note: we are not **doing** any maintenance, but we have set the stage for it in the next lab.
+It is an excuse to explore a different view construction technique :)

 <div class="alert alert-info">
 Synch, commit, push, merge, synch ... you know the drill.